Our Doctors

 After receiving her veterinary degree she received additional training at the Angell Animal Medical Center of Western New England during a year-long internship.
 She moved to Vermont in June, 2000 and has practiced here since.
 She opened Waterbury Veterinary Hospital in 2011.

 Her specific areas of interest include oncology, feline-specific diseases, pain management and geriatric care.
 She enjoys challenging medical cases and prides herself on Waterbury Veterinary Hospital's level of quality care.
 When not practicing medicine at WVH she enjoys gardening, mountain biking, and Nordic skiing.
-She lives in Waterbury Center with her husband Nolan, kids Sophie and Evan, dog Otter, and cats Hanks and Willow.
+She lives in Waterbury Center with her husband Nolan, kids Sophie and Evan, dog Otter, and cats Hank and Willow.

 Rebecca Farrell,DVM